hidekatsu-izuno/vue-history-state/README.md

 #### location: { path?, name?, params?, query?, hash? }

-A location of this history.
+A location of this saved page.

 #### data: object?